Donald Trump Postpones Denmark Trip After Danish PM Tells Him Greenland Is Not For Sale

 Donald Trump has postponed a planned trip to Denmark after the Danish Prime Minister told him that Greenland is not for sale, NBC News reports.
-Greenland is officially part of Danish territory.
+Greenland is officially part of Danish territory and has about 56,000 residents.

-Trump had been scheduled to visit Denmark on an official state visit, after having been invited by Queen Margrethe II.
+Trump had been scheduled to visit Denmark on an official state visit after having been invited by Queen Margrethe II.
 However, days ago, Trump began expressing interest in buying Greenland.
-The polar island, with about 56,000 residents, is Danish territory.
-And Danish PM Mette Frederiksen said that Greenland is not for sale.
+However, Danish PM Mette Frederiksen said that Greenland is not for sale.

 On Tuesday night, Trump tweeted that if the Greenland sale is off the table, then there’s nothing to talk about.